|

 August 2005 The situation with the litter at Blackhouse Lane seems to be a lot better.
 The Allotment also seems to be a lot clearer.
 I am constantly monitoring the clearing up of litter.
 I have regular meetings with Cleanaway, at various locations and there seems generally a great improvement and we work together in keeping Cornard tidy.
 The Council recently had a major clear up operation at Rede Way, spending thousands of pounds on skips and labour but I am disappointed to see that the area is still very untidy and people are still dumping rubbish onto the streets.

 Due to public demand, there will be a new ‘dog poo’ bin installed at Abbas Walk very soon.
 I carry with me in my van a supply of ‘poo bags’, which I regularly hand out to people with dogs.
 Please ask me if you need some.
 This must be cleared up in the interest of children’s safety, especially around the schools and playing fields.
 Please clear up after your dog at all times.
 There is still a problem with cars being parked on the grass verges at Shawlands Avenue.
 They are parked illegally on Council land, they should not be parked there and I am monitoring the situation daily.
 The steps at Maldon Court, leading to Newton Road are regularly being cleared up.
 People are constantly dumping rubbish around there and also at the children’s play area.
 People should take more pride in the area and use the litterbin provided and think of the children’s safety.
 Very often I am called to the area around Joes Road, where I am regularly clearing up after fly tippers.
 If anyone sees fly tippers, they should be reported immediately.
-For local Community Warden information other useful contacts visit the Community Warden page on www.cornard.info or if you wish to contact me then phone me on (01787) 372331 or e-mail me on warden@sudburytc.com
+For local Community Warden information other useful contacts visit the Community Warden page on www.cornard.info or if you wish to contact me then phone me on (01787) 372331 or email me .

 And finally, I would like to say thank you to the person who threw out a load of old cassette tapes into the road at Shawlands Avenue.
 This was very irresponsible and took ages to clear up!!